dewarian/web-app-from-scratch-2021/README.md

 # Code conventions

 To write clean code this project adheres to specific code conventions written by [standardjs](https://github.com/standard/standard) with ESlint and Prettier.
+Some of the most notable conventions are;

+- Ommitting semicolons and placing them on places that are confusing.
+Might move to another.

 # SOURCES